kishkath/ERA/10 - Resnet & OCP/README.md

-**Session9: Advanced Convolutions & Augmentations**: The session describes about the various types of convolutions specifying their advantages & disadvantages.
-It also introduces a technique to reduce over-fitting issue known as Augmentating data using PyTorch library
-Albumentations.
+**Session10: ResNet and One-cycle-Policy**: The session describes about the architecture of resnet and its variants followingly describing the most important way of tuning the hyper-parameter (learning-rate) in a intuitive way.

 Ups n Downs are common: https://arxiv.org/abs/1803.09820

-### Session 9 Assignment:
+### Session 10 Assignment:

 🔏 Problem Statement:
 --------------------